tmtsoftware/csw-prototype/alarms/README.md

 * `AlarmKey(subsystem, component, name).stateKey` is used internally to set/get the alarm's state

-The public API only deals with AlarmKey instances, the above is only used internally.
+The public API only deals with AlarmKey instances, so the above is only used internally.

 Wildcards in Alarm Keys
 -----------------------